Stansted 15: Trial

 The Stansted 15 stated that they acted to prevent human rights abuses from taking place but were accused of putting the safety of the airport and passengers at risk and causing serious disruption to international air travel.
 During the trial, representatives of Amnesty International UK were observing due to the serious concern that the charges had been made to deter other protesters from taking non-violent direct action, and that the group were treated with undue harshness in relation to the severity of the 'crimes'.

 Following a ten week trial, a jury at Chelmsford Crown Court found all members of the group guilty of intentional disruption of services at an aerodrome, under the Aviation and Maritime Security Act 1990, a law passed in response to the 1988 Lockerbie bombing.
 Following their conviction, a demonstration to protest against the Stansted 15’s guilty verdict was held outside the Home Office.
-More than 1,300 attendees turned out to hear MPs Diane Abbott and Clive Lewis speak alongside Lesbian and Gays Support the Migrants.
+More than 1,300 attendees turned out to hear MPs Diane Abbott and Clive Lewis speak alongside Lesbians and Gays Support the Migrants.